Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Related Work

 \textbf{Novelty of our work}.
 The previously mentioned approaches, which use remote clouds to ingest images or video streams, are still time-consuming and energy-intensive.
 Besides, offloading tasks to cloud servers may incur privacy leakage.
 In contrast, performing tasks locally ensures a faster experience and provides more secure privacy protection.
 By incorporating the framework of FL, we allow performing model training locally on devices and periodically uploading their parameters to a base station to create a shared global model.
 Without assuming that devices and servers have sufficient bandwidth, we investigate a more practical setting where the bandwidth between devices and servers is limited.
 To reduce energy consumption and latency, we propose an energy-efficient MAR system for the Metaverse, where the weighted combination of energy consumption and total completion time is optimized.
 In addition to service latency and energy consumption, learning accuracy is equally vital to Metaverse MAR systems.
 Thus, balancing service latency, energy consumption and learning accuracy is essential.
-Although the above studies \cite{yang2020energy, luo2020hfel, dinh2020federated} consider latency and energy consumption, they do not take machine learning accuracy into account.~\cite{liu2018edge} investigates the trade-off between the latency and analytics accuracy in edge-based MAR systems and develops an algorithm to improve the system performance, but it fails to consider the energy consumption of MAR devices.
-Although \cite{9155517} considers optimizing the video frame resolution, CPU frequency and the bandwidth of each user, its scenario is indoor without incorporating FL and it defines the transmission rate by using CPU frequency which is in a different context from ours.
-Moreover, \cite{si2022resource} optimizes the resource allocation for each user in a Metaverse MAR system, but it does not incorporate FL.
+Although the above studies \cite{yang2020energy, luo2020hfel, dinh2020federated} consider latency and energy consumption, they did not take machine learning accuracy into account.~\cite{liu2018edge} investigated the trade-off between the latency and analytics accuracy in edge-based MAR systems and developed an algorithm to improve the system performance, but it failed to consider the energy consumption of MAR devices.
+Although \cite{9155517} considered optimizing the video frame resolution, CPU frequency and the bandwidth of each user, its scenario was indoor without incorporating FL and it defined the transmission rate by using CPU frequency which was in a different context from ours.
+Moreover, \cite{si2022resource, he2020optimizing} optimized the resource allocation for each user in an MAR system, but they did not incorporate FL.
 In our work, we maximize the accuracy for each local device while achieving low latency and energy consumption at the same time under a wireless communication scenario.
+We would like to mention that the sum of the accuracy of the local device as a part of the optimization objective function has also been considered in recent work~\cite{liu2018edge,wang2020user} on augmented reality, but~\cite{liu2018edge,wang2020user} are not about federated learning and have simpler optimization problems compared with ours.